BHIS can help with:

 - Not following directions

 - Verbal/physical aggression

 Behavioral Health Intervention Services (BHIS) Providers assist children in learning age appropriate ways to manage their behavior.
 The skill instruction may include: behavior management, relationship skills, communication skills, problem solving skills, etc. BHIS Providers will also work with the family, including education and support in coping with the child’s mental health symptoms and management of the child’s behaviors.
 To be eligible the child must be between the ages of 3-20 and have Title XIX (Medicaid).

 LifeWorks is happy to still be able to provide mental and behavioral health services to families amidst the COVID-19 restrictions currently in place in our state.
-All of our providers, including school-based therapists, therapists in both Ankeny and Des Moines offices, BHIS workers and our nurse practitioner are providing Telehealth services.
+All of our providers, including school-based therapists, therapists in both Ankeny and Des Moines offices, and BHIS workers are providing Telehealth services.
 These can take place through video or audio options and are simple to set up.
+Many therapists still offer in-person services as well.
 We recognize that this is a time of increased stress and worry for families.
 Please know that LifeWorks is here to support the mental health needs of all members of our community.

 Many of these unhealthy behaviors can lead to unwanted participation in the Juvenile Court system and/or DHS.
 BHIS can be a valuable tool to help prevent involvement in the court system or help families make necessary changes once they have become involved.